 After a test, the glove is assigned values for the individual risk areas, which indicate the test results for wear, cutting strength, tear strength, and puncture.
-The values are 1-5 or 1-4, with 4 or 5 as the highest result.
+The values are 1-5 or 1-4, with 4 or 5 as the highest.

 The cutting strength will be divided based on how many newtons the glove can withstand.
 The letters A to F show this strength, where F is the highest (3 kg. +), and A is the lowest (200 to 499 grams).

 Gloves marked with an EN374-1: 2016 symbol show how they handle the chemical impact.
-According to the chemical list, the symbol shows how many chemicals have affected the gloves.
+According to the chemical list, the symbol shows how many chemicals the gloves have been affected by.

 This standard specifies a test method for the ability of gloves to withstand the penetration of dangerous chemicals by continuous contact.

 Here, the test is defined by a change in the material due to contact with a chemical.
 The result is a change in appearance or consistency, such as swelling, discoloration, hardening, or emollient.